Blockchain-Ads-Team/BCA-HUB-Documentation-Firebase-backend-API/README.md

 {
   uuid:                (String): "The unique ID for the user making the payment",
   day_from:            (String): "This defines which day the collacted statistics data should start from in the format dd-mm-yyyy"
-  campaignId:          (Number): "The ID for the campaign to be viewed", }
+  campaignId:          (Array): "An array containing the ID for the campaign to be viewed", }

 ```